fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 	sys.exit("Invalid contract")

 # some simple stats, a bit messy, as the Python API does have this information
-# but it isn’t yet exposed (January 28th 2020).
+# but it isn't yet exposed (January 28th 2020).
 Future versions will expose actions
 # and queries, so non-optimal parsers like the below will absolutely not be
 # necessary!
 lines = 0